pkraker/shuttleworth-fellowship/application.md

 **Peter Kraker**

-*Note: only 1500 characters per essay question*
+*Notes: only 1500 characters per essay question.
+For a version that can be directly annotated, please see https://docs.google.com/document/d/1cI_mskaepmvGQtuF8scyRGNCLhzHyKwC-IHA4BRiMrQ/edit*

 #### 1) Tell us about the world as you see it
 *A description of the status quo and context in which you will be working*